ultrapacer/docs/models.md

 a lower threshold of 750 meters, under which altitude is assumed to be insignificant.
 Above 750 meters, the time to run a given distance increases at a rate of 6% every 1000 meters, compounded continuously.
-Users can change the altitude model threshold and rate on their Settings page.\
+Users can adjust their altitude acclimatization on the Settings page.\
 ![ultraPacer Altitude Model](./img/altModel.png)

 ##### Terrain